riQQ/Local-NLP-Backend/README.md

 Collecting RF Emitter Data
 ======================
-To conserve power the collection process does not actually turn on the GPS.
+To conserve power the collection process by default does not actually turn on the GPS.
 If some other app turns on the GPS, for example a map or navigation app, then the backend will monitor the location and collect RF emitter data.
+Alternatively you can enable active mode in the settings available via microG backend configuration.

 What is stored in the database
 ------------------------------